 - Post-retirement offerings including drawdown, lump sum and annuity options, supported by a guidance process to help members make informed decisions at the appropriate time for them.

-With an ever-increasing compliance burden and rapidly growing assets, particularly defined contribution assets, many companies (and some trustee boards) no longer have the resource, expertise or desire to carry on managing their own schemes.
+With an ever-increasing compliance burden and rapidly growing assets, particularly defined contribution (DC) assets, many companies (and some trustee boards) no longer have the resource, expertise or desire to carry on managing their own schemes.
 They are looking to master trusts in particular because they’re seen as a high quality, well-governed option.

 - An entirely independent trustee board comprised of experienced industry professionals aligned to members’ interests and committed to the highest standards of governance, as evidenced by our PQM Ready and Master Trust Assurance Framework industry accreditations.